UBehrmann/DAI_practical_work_2/protocol.md

 ### CREATE_ROOM

 Asks the server to create a new room.
+The client must provide a name and a password.

+If no password is provided, the room is created without a password.

 #### request